lara-martin/interactive-fiction-class/homeworks/project/project-final.md

   - Why this it worth researching?
   - What contributions does this work make? (i.e., What are you doing that's novel?)
 You might have to compare to other research.
 4. __Related Work__: What previous research has been done on this research question?
   - I want you to do a deeper dive of the related work now.
-Find *at least five more papers* to add to the narrative you've written so far.
+Find **at least five more papers** (for a total of 8-10+) to add to the narrative you've written so far.
 5. __Methods__: What are you doing or making to address your research question(s)?
   - If you are using any datasets, does the needed data already exist?
 If so, how much data is available?
 What does the data look like?
 If you are just using a few examples for few-shot prompting, how did you select those?
   - Describe your solution to the problem/research question.
 What model(s) are you using?
 If you are using few- or zero-shot prompting, what do your prompts look like?